And Then There Were None

-After Wargrave suggests searching all the rooms, Lombard's gun is found to be missing.
-Vera Claythorne goes up to her room and screams when she finds seaweed hanging from the ceiling.
-Most of the remaining guests rush upstairs; when they return they find Wargrave still downstairs, crudely dressed in the attire of a judge with a gunshot wound to the forehead.
-Dr Armstrong pronounces him dead.
+Mr Justice Wargrave suggests that all drugs and firearms should be secured, and that everyone should submit to a search.
+Philip Lombard's gun cannot be found.
+That evening, Vera Claythorne goes up to her room and screams when she finds seaweed hanging from the ceiling.
+Most of the remaining guests rush upstairs; when they return they find Wargrave in his chair, wearing his judicial wig and scarlet robes.
+Dr Armstrong pronounces him dead from a gunshot wound to the forehead.
+That night, Lombard's gun is returned, William Blore sees someone leaving the house, and Armstrong mysteriously disappears.

-That night, Lombard's gun is returned, and Blore sees someone leaving the house.
-Armstrong is absent from his room.
-Vera, Blore, and Lombard decide to stick together and leave the house.
-When Blore returns for food, he is killed by a marble clock shaped like a bear that is pushed from Vera's window sill.
-Vera and Lombard find Armstrong's body washed up on the beach, and each concludes the other must be responsible.
-Vera suggests moving the body from the shore as a mark of respect, but this is a pretext to acquire Lombard's gun.
-When Lombard lunges for it, she shoots him dead.

-Vera returns to the house in a shaken, post-traumatic state.
-She finds a noose and chair arranged in her room and a powerful smell of the sea.
-Overcome by guilt, she hangs herself in accordance with the last line of the rhyme.
+After breakfast next morning, Vera, Lombard, and Blore go out.
+When Blore returns for food, he is killed by a bear-shaped marble clock that falls from Vera's window sill.
+Vera and Lombard find Armstrong's drowned body washed up on the beach, and each concludes the other must be responsible.
+Vera suggests moving Armstrong's body, and then grabs Lombard's gun and shoots him dead.
+Believing she is now safe, Vera returns to the house, only to find a noose and chair set up in her room.
+Recalling the last line of the rhyme, she hangs herself.